 The competition attracted 122 entries from all over the country and designs were judged by the well-known architect Mr Cowles Voysey.
 The winners were London-based Lawrence Israel and Edward Douglas Lyons – the two were just 22 and 25 and the Civic Hall was their first job.

 Building work started in 1936 by local firm Henry Willcock & Company.
-The halls were built of multi-coloured brick and had naturally sprung dancefloors.
 The Civic Hall could hold 1,283 people on the ground floor, and 497 in the gallery.
 A lower platform had space for an 80 piece orchestra, with tiers behind, for a choir of up to 200.

 The Wulfrun Hall seated 700 and the opening to the hall was decorated with murals showing scenes from local cultural and social life.
 They were made by Muriel Gilbert, an artist who produced many of the paintings on the HMS Queen Mary.

 As the main music venue for the town, it was clear that the acoustics had to be right so leading expert Hope Bagenal was called in to help.

 On Thursday 12th May, 1938 the Civic Halls officially opened with a performance by George Dorrington Cunningham, the city organist of Birmingham.
 He was the first musician to play in the new building, beginning a grand tradition of music and entertainment in our city.

 Since they opened more than 80 years ago, the Civic and Wulfrun Halls have continued to host a wide variety of community meetings, official visits, concerts, comedy nights, dances, sports events and club nights.

 We've played host to a huge amount of special guests including former prime minister Harold Wilson and the Queen.